IST-DASLab/PanzaMail/README.md

 ### Step 5: Launch Panza!
 <!-- **Step 5: Launch Panza!** -->

-- To run Panza after a full training run, try something like `CUDA_VISIBLE_DEVICES=0 ./runner.sh user=USERNAME interfaces=cli writer/llm=transformers`.
+- To run Panza after a full training run, run a command like `CUDA_VISIBLE_DEVICES=0 ./runner.sh user=USERNAME interfaces=cli writer/llm=transformers model=latest`.
-- To run Panza after a RoSA or LoRA training run, replace `writer/llm=transformers` with `writer/llm=peft` TODO Armand: can we fix this?
+- To run Panza after a RoSA or LoRA training run, replace `writer/llm=transformers` with `writer/llm=peft`

 :email: **Have fun with your new email writing assistant!** :email: